-Several authorities, including Rav Yonason Eibeschutz and the Bnei Yissaschar, [33] understand the Abudraham's enigmatic statement as similar to the famous Gemara in Taanis (29a) regarding Tisha B'Av.
+Several authorities, including Rav Yonason Eibeschutz and the Bnei Yissaschar,[34] understand the Abudraham's enigmatic statement as similar to the famous Gemara in Taanis (29a) regarding Tisha B'Av.
 It seems that historically the Beis HaMikdash only started to burn toward the end of the 9th of Av (Tisha B'Av) and actually burned down on the 10th.
 Yet, Chazal established the fast on the 9th, since "Aschalta D'Paranusah Adifa," meaning that the beginning of a tragedy is considered the worst part.
 Likewise, they maintain that since the siege on Asarah B'Teves was the harbinger to and commencement of the long chain of tragedies that ended with the Beis HaMikdash in ruins and the Jewish people in exile, its true status belies the common perception of it as a minor fast, and potentially has the ability to push off Shabbos.

-Indeed, the MidrashTanchuma teaches that it was already fitting for the BaisHaMikdash to actually be destroyed on AsarahB'Teves, but Hashem, in His incredible mercy, pushed off the destruction to the summertime, so that Klal Yisrael would not have to be exiled in the cold.
+Indeed, the MidrashTanchuma[35]teaches that it was already fitting for the BaisHaMikdash to actually be destroyed on AsarahB'Teves, but Hashem, in His incredible mercy, pushed off the destruction to the summertime, so that Klal Yisrael would not have to be exiled in the cold.
 Hence, AsarahB'Teves's role as the 'beginning of the end' underlies the severity of this fast day.

-The famed Chasam Sofer^[35] takes this a step further.
+The famed Chasam Sofer[36] takes this a step further.
 He wrote that the reason Chazal established a fast for the siege on Asarah B'Teves, as opposed to every other time Yerushalayim was under siege over the millennia, is that on that day in the Heavenly Courtroom it was decided that the Bais HaMikdash was to be destroyed a few years hence.
-There is a well known Talmudic dictum that any generation in which the Beis HaMikdash has not been rebuilt is as if it has been destroyed again.
+There is a well known Talmudic dictum that any generation in which the Beis HaMikdash has not been rebuilt is as if it has been destroyed again.[37]
 Therefore, he explains, every Asarah B'Teves the Heavenly Court convenes and decrees a new Churban.
 He adds though that, conversely, a proper fast on Asarah B'Teves has the potential to avert future Churbanos.

 Accordingly, we are not fasting exclusively due to past calamities, but rather, similar to a Taanis Chalom, a fast for a dream, we are fasting to help prevent a tragedy from occurring.
 The Chasam Sofer even refers to such a fast as an oneg, a delight, as our fasting will help stave off potential future catastrophes.
 That is why the fast of Asarah B'Teves, even though it is considered a minor fast, nonetheless has the potential to possibly override Shabbos.
-These explanations would also certainly elucidate why we would fast on a Friday for Asarah B'Teves.
+These explanations would also certainly elucidate why we would fast on a Friday specifically for Asarah B'Teves, while pushing off other fasts that do.

 The Rambam famously exhorts us to remember the real meaning underlying a fast day.
 It's not just a day when we miss our morning coffee!
-The purpose of fasting is to focus on the spiritual side of the day and use it as a catalyst for inspiration towards Teshuva.^[37] In this merit may the words of the Navi Zechariah, "The Fast of the Fourth (month, 17th of Tamuz), the Fast of the Fifth (month, Tisha B'Av), the Fast of the Seventh (month, Tzom Gedalyah), and the Fast of the Tenth (month, Asarah B'Teves) shall be (changed over) for celebration and joy for the household of Yehuda" be fulfilled speedily and in our days.
+The purpose of fasting is to focus on the spiritual side of the day and use it as a catalyst for inspiration towards Teshuva.[38]

+Perhaps, with the observance of a quasi-rare Friday fast, this may be a bit easier to do than usual.
+In this merit, may the words of the Navi Zechariah, "The Fast of the Fourth (month, 17th of Tamuz), the Fast of the Fifth (month, Tisha B'Av), the Fast of the Seventh (month, Tzom Gedalyah), and the Fast of the Tenth (month, Asarah B'Teves) shall be (changed over) for celebration and joy for the household of Yehuda"[39] be fulfilled speedily and in our days.